mosspaul/javascript-exercises/08_calculator/README.md

-cod# Exercise 08 - Calculator
+# Exercise 08 - Calculator

 The goal for this exercise is to create a calculator that does the following: